scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** melee
 - **Level Required:** 9/15

-Hit the target with a series of quick strikes.
-Make an unarmed attack against a target, adding a superior die.
-On hit, roll 5 wound dice.
-If the target is humanoid, add your wounds and critical successes, if it is 5 or more the target is stunned until the end of their next turn.
+Hit a creature with a series of quick strikes.
+Make an unarmed attack against a creature adding an enhanced die.
+On hit the creature takes 5 wound dice in damage.
+If the target is humanoid, if the total damage and critical successes in your roll is 5 or more the creature is stunned until the end of their next turn.

-***Enhanced:*** You can target a creature up to 2 tiles away, moving yourself to an unoccupied adjacent tile for the attack.
+***Enhanced:*** You can target a creature up to 2 tiles away, moving yourself to an unoccupied tile adjacent to the creature for the attack.
+You add a superior die instead of an enhanced die to your attack roll.

 ___
 #### Inflict Wound